M101, The Pinwheel Galaxy

 Preprocessing: The WeightedBatchPreProcessing script was used to perform calibration, cosmetic correction, weighting, registration, local normalization, integration and drizzle integration of all frames.

-Alignment of Master Frames: The OSC master was aligned to the Luminance master with StarAlignment.
-This yielded aligned Ha, Lum and Colour masters.
+Alignment of Master Frames: The OSC master was aligned to the Ha master with StarAlignment.

-Gradient Removal: DynamicBackgroundExtraction was applied to the three masters.
+Gradient Removal: DynamicBackgroundExtraction was applied to the two masters.

-Colour Calibration: SpectrophotometricColorCalibration was used to calibrate the OSC master.
+Colour Calibration: SpectrophotometricColorCalibration was used to calibrate the RGB master.

-Deconvolution: BlurXterminator was used on each master with an automatic PSF and star sharpening set to 0.08.
+Deconvolution: BlurXterminator was used on each master with star sharpening set to 0.5, an automatic PSF, and non-stellar sharpening set to 0.9.

 Linear Noise Reduction: NoiseXterminator was applied to each image with settings Amount=0.9 and Detail=.15

-Ha Continuum Subtraction: The PhotometricContinuumSubtraction script, by Carl Hagen, was used to remove continuum emissions from the Ha master using the red channel of the OSC image as the continuum reference.
+Ha Continuum Subtraction: The PhotometricContinuumSubtraction script, by Carl Hagen, was used to remove continuum emissions from the Ha master using the red channel of the RGB image as the continuum reference.

-Stretching: HistogramTransformation was applied to each image to make pleasing yet bright images.
-The OSC and Ha images had a final background value of around 0.08; the Luminance background was about 0.1 following the stretch.
+Stretching: MultiscaleAdaptiveStretch was applied to each image to make pleasing yet bright images.
+The RGB image had a final background value of around 0.1 and the Ha image had a final background value of around 0.08 following the stretch.

 Nonlinear Processing

-H-alpha Blending: The contiuum-subtracted Ha was added to the LRGB image using Jurgen Terpe’s CombineHaWithRGB script.
+H-alpha Blending: The contiuum-subtracted Ha was added to the RGB image using Jurgen Terpe’s CombineHaWithRGB script.

 Star Removal and processing: StarXterminator was used to remove the stars with Unscreen checked.
 Colour was increased in the stars-onlly image by applying Curves saturation through a star mask.